innocenceproject/collective.salesforce.fundraising/README.txt

 collective.salesforce.fundraising is an online fundraising system designed to help non-profit organizations raise money online.

-The system was initially developed for The Innocence Project, Inc. who sponsored the development with internal staff as well as consulting from Groundwire and design services from Exotic Objects (http://www.exoticobjects.com)
+The system was initially developed by The Innocence Project, Inc. who sponsored the development with internal staff as well as consulting from Groundwire and design services from Exotic Objects (http://www.exoticobjects.com)

+Additional development on personal fundraising and event ticketing was funded by the Innocence Project and jointly developed with Jazkarta (http://www.jazkarta.com).

 The first production site is now live at https://secure.innocenceproject.org